willsheppard/prevent-keyless-car-theft/README.md

 ### Hyundai

+- Unknown

 ### Peugeot

+- Unknown

 ### Škoda

+- Unknown

 ### Jaguar

 (2013 F-Type, Discovery Sport)

-- 1. Open driver's door (using fob)
+1. Open driver's door (using fob)
-- 2. Key fob inside car
+2. Key fob inside car
-- 3. Press headlamp button on the key fob 3 times
+3. Press headlamp button on the key fob 3 times
-- 4. Press unlock button on the key fob once
+4. Press unlock button on the key fob once
-- 5. Keys outside car
+5. Keys outside car
-- 6. Close driver's door
+6. Close driver's door
-- 7. Lock car using the fob
+7. Lock car using the fob
-- 8. Unlock car using the fob
+8. Unlock car using the fob

-- Notes:
+Notes:
   - Same procedure again to re-enable it, except press the lock button at step 4.
   - You have to make sure you first unlock and then re-lock the car with the fob, not the keyless button on the door.